uadmin/uadmin/docs/_build/html/_sources/api.rst.txt

         ListModifier  func(*uadmin.ModelSchema, *uadmin.User) (string, []interface{})
     }

-Here are the following fields in this system:
+Here are the following fields and their definitions:

 * **Name** - The name of the Model
 * **DisplayName** - A human readable version of the name of the Model